MicrosoftDocs/dynamics365smb-docs/business-central/ui-define-customer-vendor-document-layouts.md

 ## To select a custom report layout to use for the sales document layout

 The following steps assume that you already have a custom report layout for the type of document.
 If you don't already a custom report layout, you need to create one first.
-For more information, see [Create and Modify Custom Report Layouts](ui-how-create-custom-report-layout.md).
+Learn more in [Create and Modify Custom Report Layouts](ui-how-create-custom-report-layout.md).

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Customers**, and then choose the related link.
 2. Open the **Customer Card** page for the customer, and then choose the **Document Layouts** action.